Bartolomé de las Casas: Cultural legacy

 Monument to Bartolomé de las Casas in Seville, Spain.

 In 1848, Ciudad de San Cristóbal, then the capital of the Mexican state of Chiapas, was renamed San Cristóbal de Las Casas in honor of its first bishop.
 His work is a particular inspiration behind the work of the Las Casas Institute at Blackfriars Hall, Oxford.
 He is also often cited as a predecessor of the liberation theology movement.
-Bartolomé is remembered in the Church of England with a commemoration on 20 July, on 18 July, and at the Evangelical Lutheran Church on 17 July.
-In the Catholic Church, the Dominicans introduced his cause for canonization in 1976.
+Bartolomé is remembered in the Church of England with a commemoration on 20 July, in the Episcopal Church on 18 July, and at the Evangelical Lutheran Church on 17 July.
+In the Catholic Church, the Dominicans introduced his cause for beatification in 1976.
 In 2002 the church began the process for his beatification.

 He was among the first to develop a view of unity among humankind in the New World, stating that "All people of the world are humans," and that they had a natural right to liberty – a combination of Thomist rights philosophy with Augustinian political theology.
 In this capacity, an ecumenical human rights institute located in San Cristóbal de las Casas, the Centro Fray Bartolomé de las Casas de Derechos Humanos, was established by Bishop Samuel Ruiz in 1989.